DesaiVishal-16/FSJS2.O/Javascript/readme.md

 console.log("Even number from 0 to 100 is",even);
 console.log("Odd number  from 0 to 100 is",odd);
 ```
-25. Body mass index(BMI) is calculated as follows: bmi = weight in Kg / (height x height) in m2.
+### 25. Body mass index(BMI) is calculated as follows: bmi = weight in Kg / (height x height) in m2.
 Write a function which calculates bmi.
- BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is underweight, normal,
-overweight or obese based the information given below.
+### BMI is used to broadly define different weight groups in adults 20 years old or older.Check if a person is underweight, normal,overweight or obese based the information given below.
 - The same groups apply to both men and women.
 - Underweight: BMI is less than 18.5
 - Normal weight: BMI is 18.5 to 24.9